CREATE ROLE — Defines a role and the permissions associated with that role.

 CREATE ROLE role-name [WITH permission [,...]]

 The CREATE ROLE statement defines a named role that can be used to assign access rights to specific procedures and functions.
-When security is enabled in the deployment file, the permissions assigned in the CREATE ROLE and CREATE PROCEDURE statements specify which users can access which functions.
+When security is enabled in the database configuration, the permissions assigned in the CREATE ROLE and CREATE PROCEDURE statements specify which users can access which functions.

 Use the CREATE PROCEDURE statement to assign permissions to named roles for accessing specific stored procedures.
 The CREATE ROLE statement lets you assign certain generic permissions.
 The following table describes the permissions that can be assigned the WITH clause.